 What does a doula do to support you in the lead-up to your due date, and during labour?
-We spoke to renowned doula Tania Grose-Hodge to find out how doulas make a difference...
+We spoke to renowned doulas in Singapore to find out how they make a difference...

 What does a doula do?

 A doula first meets the pregnant woman (and her partner) during pregnancy to form a relationship and to provide:

 - Information about childbirth.

 - Help forming a birth plan.

 - Information regarding the different hospitals in Singapore and what they offer.